 - Keep the room at a comfortable temperature -- not too hot or too cold.

 - Dress your child in one layer of light clothing and offer a light blanket.
+Don't over bundle your child, even if he is shivering.

 - Make sure your child drinks lots of fluids to keep hydrated.